-Even though, much of the project area (west of Denali Street is built out), traffic volumes on the roadway are anticipated to increase as the local population grows as much of the traffic on these roadways are destination based and will increase as the population grows.
-There are several large parcels undeveloped on E. 33rd Avenue that should be more than adequate to meet the anticipated traffic growth rate.
+Even though, much of the project area (west of Denali Street is built out), traffic volumes on the roadway are anticipated to increase as the local population grows as much of the traffic on these roadways is destination based and will increase as the population grows.
+There are several large parcels undeveloped on E. 33rd Avenue that when developed are also expected to contribute to the projected traffic volumes.